The Facts You Need to Know About Temporary Adoption

 Each state has unique temporary guardianship laws.
 Which state you live in will determine how long your temporary guardianship can last.
 Typically, this arrangement lasts up to 60 days.
 If your initial hope for temporary adoption involved a longer time range than this, there is still a chance that a temporary guardianship can be established for longer than 60 days.
 However, it is not as common.

-Who Can Help Me With Temporary Legal Guardianship?
+Who Can Help Me with Temporary Legal Guardianship?

-If this information doesn’t quite answer your questions about temporary adoption, or if you have more questions about adoption and guardianship, you can can always reach out to a professional who can go over what options you may have in your situation.
 No matter what the circumstances are, help is always available.
 If you’d like to schedule a time to speak with an adoption specialist about making a permanent adoption plan for your baby, you can always fill out our info form for free information.

 Disclaimer

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.